-Quantum logic, as it has been pioneered by Birkhoff and von Neumann,1 is usually derived from Hilbert space.
-There, the logical primitives, such as propositions and the logical operators "and," "or," and "not" are defined by Hilbert space entities.
-For instance, consider the threedimensional, real Hilbert space \mathbb{R}^3 with the usual scalar product $(v,w):=\sum{i=1}^3 v_i w_i$, $v,w \in \mathbb{R}^3$.
-There, any proposition is identified with a subspace of \mathbb{R}^3 .
+Quantum logic, as it has been pioneered by Birkhoff and von Neumann [2], is usually derived from Hilbert space.
+There, the logical primitives, such as propositions and the logical operators "and", "or" and "not" are defined by Hilbert space entities.
+For instance, consider the threedimensional, real Hilbert space \mathbf{R}^3 with the usual scalar product $(v,w) := \sum{i=1}^{3} v_i w_i, v, w \in \mathbf{R}^3$.
+There, any proposition is identified with a subspace of \mathbf{R}^3 .
 For instance, the zero vector corresponds to a false statement.
 Any line spanned by a nonzero vector corresponds to the statement that the physical system is in the pure state associated with the vector.
-Any plane formed by the linear combination of two (noncolinear) vectors v, w corresponds to the statement that the physical system is either in the pure state v or in the pure state w.
-The whole Hilbert space \mathbb{R}^3 corresponds to the tautology (true propositions).
-The logical "and" operation is identified with the set theoretical intersection of two propositions; e.g., with the intersection of two lines.
-The logical "not" operation, or the "complement," is identified with taking the orthogonal subspace; e.g., the complement of a line is the plane orthogonal to that line.
+Any plain formed by the linear combination of two (non-colinear) vectors v, w corresponds to the statement that the physical system is either in the pure state v or in the pure state w.
+The whole Hilbert space \mathbf{R}^3 corresponds to the tautology (true propositions).
+The logical "and"-operation is identified with the set theoretical intersection of two propositions; e.g., with the intersection of two lines.
+The logical "not"-operation, or the "complement", is identified with taking the orthogonal subspace; e.g., the complement of a line is the plain orthogonal to that line.